 Take the liquid form of the resin and give yourself a base form to shape.
-You are allowed to turn resin only, add wood pieces, or wood sealed.
+You can turn resin only, add wood pieces, or wood seal.
 Lathe speed with tool pressure contributes to your result.
 Too much pressure on the resin leads to melting.
 Try woodturning with resin using a scrap before the actual project.

 - Measuring Tape